-From 2011 to 2012, calibration of SR12 has been improved.
-New procedures were developed in close cooperation with PMOD World Radiation Center in Davos, Switzerland.
-Our latest calibration method results in an uncertainty of the sensitivity of less than 1.8 %, compared to typical uncertainties of higher than 2.8 % for this pyranometer class.
+New calibration procedures were developed in close cooperation with PMOD World Radiation Center in Davos, Switzerland.
+The latest calibration method results in an uncertainty of the sensitivity of less than $1.2\,\%$, compared to typical uncertainties of higher than $1.7\,\%$ for this pyranometer class.
 See the appendix for detailed information on calibration hierarchy.